Mookilla Rajyathu: Plot

-Two conmen Vasu (Kuthiravattam Pappu) and Abdullah (Rajan P. Dev) who use the pseudonyms Sundaran Pillai and Gireesh Puri, are in the disguise of a TV serial producer and director, respectively.
+Two conmen Vasu and Abdullah who use the pseudonyms Sundaran Pillai and Gireesh Puri, are in the disguise of a TV serial producer and director, respectively.
 Their intention is to rob a bank near the house rented by the four by making a tunnel through their house while they are busy.
 They hire the four under the pretext of their TV serial and send them to learn various skills like martial arts, rock climbing, tree climbing and break dance among other things.
-They manage to keep them away from the house during daytime while the excavation is going on under the supervision of another gang member Bruno (Kunchan).
+They manage to keep them away from the house during daytime while the excavation is going on under the supervision of another gang member Bruno.

-However, a police officer (Jagadish) is tracking their activities.
+However, a police officer is tracking their activities.
 In the end, their vicious scheme is busted up by the police officer, assisted by the four who wake up to the reality.
 The bank robbers end up in police custody.

 Cast

 Music

 The soundtrack was composed by Ouseppachan.
 It features three songs which were sung by M. G. Sreekumar and K. S. Chithra.
 The lyrics were written by Kaithapram Damodaran and Poovachal Khader.